 The events of recent years have shown to what lengths governments are willing to go to covertly get their hands on as much information as possible, beyond any law and constitution.
 Thank you Edward Snowden, for your true courage and for shedding light on the draconian surveillance regime our world is spiralling into.

 Also, a thank you to the Court of Justice of the European Union for declaring the Data Retention Directive to be invalid and in conflict with fundamental rights to privacy:

-Some topics I find interesting are: censorship, illegal or immoral surveillance of people through digital technology, invasion of privacy, network neutrality, general ethics, libre software and open standards, interoperability concerns, hostile copyright legislation, source code patenting issues and Digital Restriction Management (DRM) technologies.
-Raising public awareness about issues such as these is important.
+I support EFN, a Norwegian civil liberties organization.
+It is a sister organization to the better known Electronic Frontier Foundation.
+Some topics I find interesting are censorship, illegal or immoral surveillance of people through digital technology, invasion of privacy, network neutrality, general ethics, libre software and open standards, interoperability concerns, hostile copyright legislation, source code patenting issues and Digital Restriction Management (DRM) technologies.
+Raising public awareness about issues such as these is an important matter.